Trarizon/Trarizon.Library/src/Trarizon.Library.Linq/README.md

     - `FirstNearToMax(By)(OrDefault)` : Find the first item has priority greater than given priority, if not found, return the first item with greatest priority
     - `TrySingle` : Returning tagged union version of `Single`
 - Filtering
-    - `Duplicates` : Return all elements that is not distinct in collection
     - `OfNotNull` : Filter out all `null` values
     - `TakeEvery` : Yield the values in specific interval
 - Joining